isofinly/IsoList/FLUENT_DESIGN_SYSTEM.md

-# IsoView - Fluent Design System Implementation
+# IsoList - Fluent Design System Implementation

 ## Overview

-IsoView has been completely redesigned using Microsoft's Fluent Design System principles, creating a modern, beautiful, and highly interactive media tracking application.
+IsoList has been completely redesigned using Microsoft's Fluent Design System principles, creating a modern, beautiful, and highly interactive media tracking application.
 This document outlines all the enhancements and design principles implemented.

 ## 🎨 Design System Features